radubobirnac/vocallocal/Readme.md

 ### 6. Configure Firebase (Required)

-Firebase is required for user authentication, transcript history, and data storage:
+Firebase is required for user authentication, transcript history, data storage, and usage tracking:

 1. Create a Firebase project at [firebase.google.com](https://firebase.google.com)
 2. Generate a service account key from Project Settings > Service Accounts
 3. Save the JSON file as `firebase-credentials.json` in the project root
 4. Set up the following in your Firebase database:
    - Create a collection for `users` to store user information
-   - Create a collection for `transcripts` to store transcription and translation history
+   - Create collections for `transcripts`, `transcriptions`, and `translations` to store user data
-   - Add an index on the `timestamp` field for the `transcripts` collection with the rule `.indexOn`: `timestamp` to enable sorting and querying
+   - Add indexes on the `timestamp` field for these collections with the following rules:
+     ```json
+     "transcripts": {
+       ".indexOn": ["timestamp", "user_email"]
+     },
+     "transcriptions": {
+       ".indexOn": ["timestamp", "user_email"],
+       "$userId": {
+         ".indexOn": "timestamp"
+       }
+     },
+     "translations": {
+       ".indexOn": ["timestamp", "user_email"],
+       "$userId": {
+         ".indexOn": "timestamp"
+       }
+     }
+     ```
+   - These indexes are required for sorting and querying data by timestamp

+5. **Usage Tracking Setup** (Firebase Free Plan Compatible):

+   VocalLocal includes comprehensive usage tracking that works with Firebase's free plan:

+   - ✅ **No Cloud Functions Required** - Uses Python services and direct database operations
+   - ✅ **Atomic Transactions** - Ensures data consistency
+   - ✅ **Real-time Updates** - Updates both currentPeriod and totalUsage counters
+   - ✅ **Free Plan Compatible** - Uses only Realtime Database features

+   The usage tracking is automatically available once Firebase is configured.
+See `USAGE_TRACKING_FREE_PLAN.md` for detailed usage instructions.

 ### 7. Configure Google OAuth (Required for OAuth Login)